National WIC Association (Washington, DC/remote)

-- Create and implement fundraising strategy to grow foundation and sponsorship funding.
+- Creates and implements fundraising strategy to grow foundation and sponsorship funding.

-- Identify new funding prospects by evaluating funder strategies/priorities and build relationships.
+- Identifies new funding prospects by evaluating funder strategies/priorities and building relationships.

-- Serve as NWA’s expert advocate by showcasing the impact of the Association’s work with existing and potential donors.
+- Serves as NWA’s expert advocate by showcasing the impact of the Association’s work with existing and potential donors.

-- Coordinate day-to-day fundraising efforts including funder management and working with the finance team and grant project program teams to track progress on current funding activities.
+- Coordinates day-to-day fundraising efforts including funder management and working with the finance team and grant project program teams to track progress on current funding activities.

-- Draft letters of interest, proposals, and reports.
+- Drafts letters of interest, funding proposals, and reports.

-- Create and maintain a tracking system for records on current, past, and prospective funders.
+- Creates and maintains a tracking system for records on current, past, and prospective funders.

-- Strategize with other team members within the organization to increase revenue streams, including membership and grassroots fundraising.
+- Strategizes with other team members within the organization to increase revenue streams, including membership and grassroots fundraising.

-- Identify new opportunities for revenue and drive fundraising efficiencies.
+- Identifies new opportunities for revenue and drives fundraising efficiencies

-- Coordinate grant timelines, deadlines, tracking deliverables, and grant reporting.
+- Coordinates grant timelines, deadlines, tracking deliverables, and grant reporting.

 Required Skills and Qualifications: